Linking to other posts and pages in your own website or domain is called internal linking.

 Enter the destination URL

-Paste in your target destination URL, type in the Link Text associated with the link and tick the ‘Open link in a new window/tab’ check box to open the link in a new window/tab …
+Paste in the URL of your target destination, enter the Link Text associated with the link and select whether to open your link in a new window/tab …

 Or link to existing content

-This advanced linking function lets you insert internal links into your content.
-Enter a word or keyword phrase related to the title of the post or page you want to hyperlink into the Search box.
-WordPress will automatically retrieve pages and posts containing those words …
+This linking feature allows you to insert internal links into your content.
+Enter a word or keyword phrase related to the post you want to hyperlink in the Search box.
+WordPress will automatically display related posts and pages containing those words …

-Click on the post or page you would like to link to, and the URL of the selected item automatically gets inserted into the destination URL section …
+Select the title of the post or page you would like to link to, and the item’s URL automatically gets added to the fields in the destination URL field …

 (Click on the page or post you would like to link your content to)